Trayon White: D.C. Board of Education

-Tenure on the Board of Education

 White helped break ground on a new Ballou High School building in March 2013.
 He praised charter schools for improving education, but criticized Kaya Henderson, Chancellor of the District of Columbia Public Schools, for failing to come up with a plan to improve education for children in traditional public school settings.

 The Board of Education position paid a stipend (not a salary) of $15,000 a year.
 In late February 2014, White took a job as a supervisor in the "Roving Leaders" at-risk youth program in the District of Columbia Department of Parks and Recreation.
 However, city law prohibited Board of Education members from holding city employment, and White resigned his position on the Board on March 5, 2014.